Density-Functional Theory on Graphs: Conclusions and open questions

 \item We noted that by Odlyzko's theorem the number of zeroes in the wave function is directly related to unique $v$-representability.
 A closely connected issue is how these zeroes are distributed on a fermionic graph.
 A similar question has been the focus of considerable research in connection with the Courant--Hilbert nodal domain theorem for graph Laplacians \cite{graph-eigenvectors-book}.
 A natural question to ask in our context is whether a similar theorem holds for fermionic Hamiltonians.
 A significant open problem related to this situation is the so-called nodal-domain conjecture \cite{ceperley1991,bajdich2005,mitas2006} which states that interacting spin-$\tfrac{1}{2}$ fermions can be described by a spatial wave function with two connected domains, one on which the wave function is positive and one on which it is negative, separated by a nodal boundary.
 The resolution of this issue has important applications with regard to the so-called sign problem in Quantum Monte Carlo methodology.

-\item At the core of practical DFT lie of course the various approximations to the exchange-correlation potential and it would be interesting to see what can be learnt about them and about possible exact conditions within the theory presented here.
-If they are of a non-local type (beyond local-density approximations) then they appear like stencils of a finite-difference method on the graphs.
+\item At the core of practical DFT lie, of course, the various approximations to the exchange-correlation potential and it would be interesting to see what can be learned about them and about possible exact conditions within the theory presented here.

 \item The omission of spin in this work comes as no restriction per se, since a spin degree of freedom can always be taken into account by adding more vertices.
-Yet, there will be usually no separate external potential acting on this internal coordinate and the graph will be disconnected into its separate spin components \cite{ullrich2005nonuniqueness-spin}.
-It will thus be necessary to extend the theory to such settings if open-shell situations, where orbitals cannot be simply double filled, are considered.
+Yet, there will be usually no separate external potential acting on this internal coordinate and the graph will be disconnected into separate spin components.
+This leads to non-uniqueness of potentials that was already noted and discussed in both the continuous \cite{capelle2001nonuniqueness} and lattice setting \cite{ullrich2005nonuniqueness-spin}.
+Take for example $N=2$ spin-$\tfrac{1}{2}$ particles on the triangle graph then the one-particle Hamiltonian simply duplicates for the spin up and spin down sectors, represented by two disconnected graphs.
+The resulting fermionic graph displayed in Figure~\ref{fig:spin-graph} has three connected components of equal total spin polarization.
+In the general case of $N$ spin-$s$ particles we get ${N+2s \choose N}$ connected components in the fermionic graph.
+This immediately gives non-uv states due to disconnectedness, while the possibility of additional non-uniqueness of the type discussed in this paper can still appear in each separate component.
+If one now adds general magnetic fields they will appear as non-diagonal terms in the one-particle Hamiltonian and couple the different spin components.

 \item In Section~\ref{sec:main:Rellich} we put forward the conjecture that the set of all uv densities in $\mathcal{P}_{M,N}$ is always open and the given examples seem to support this claim.
-Conversely, this would mean that the non-uv densities, that are known to have measure zero (Theorem~\ref{th:non-uv-dens-measure-zero}), also form a closed set.
+Conversely, this would mean that the non-uv densities, which are known to have measure zero (Theorem~\ref{th:non-uv-dens-measure-zero}), also form a closed set.

 \item The field of graph theory has barely been touched in this work, so it is possible that some known results might prove useful for DFT of graphs.
 For example there is a theory about the spectra of signed graphs \cite{zaslavsky1982,belardo2019signed-graphs} that have a close connection to the fermionic Hamiltonians with $\pm 1$ entries in the off-diagonal appearing here.